KnowledgeForwardSolutions/DbC.Net/Documentation/RegexMatch.md

 String.Empty or all whitespace characters.
 The Regex overload of Requires/EnsuresRegexMatch will throw an ArgumentNullException if the regex parameter is null.

+**NOTE:**

+Benchmarks show that using a compiled or generated regex is far superior than using a string regex (up to 2 orders of magnitude faster and no memory allocation).

 **Examples:**
 ```C#
 var customMessageTemplate = "\"{Value}\" must match regex \"{Regex}\"";